FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: Introduction

-We evaluate \method on standard benchmarks such as HotPotQA~\citep{hotpot}, 2WikiMultiHopQA~\citep{2wiki} and MuSiQue~\citep{musique}, using both document retrieval metrics such as recall and answer quality metrics.
+We evaluate \method on standard multi-hop datasets such as HotPotQA~\citep{hotpot}, 2WikiMultiHopQA~\citep{2wiki} and MuSiQue~\citep{musique}, using both document retrieval metrics such as recall and answer quality metrics.
 Compared to baselines, we show that \method obtains the highest document recall and answer quality while incurring a low number of search queries per question.
-In particular, on HotPotQA, \method using a 3B model obtains higher document recall with only two searches per question compared to methods such as LeReT and SearchR1 that are based on 8B and 7B models and include finetuning on thousands of examples.
+In particular, our models obtain state-of-the-art accuracy on the recently released FlashRAG index benchmark for HotPotQA and MuSiQue, despite being trained on only 1000 examples.

+We also find that the same \method model generalizes to harder information search tasks.
+A recently released benchmark from OpenAI tests models' abilities on challenging needle-in-a-haystack problems, wherein the reasoning steps (and hence the search queries) to find the answer can be much larger.
+The same \method 7B model described above generalizes zero-shot on this out-of-domain task; obtaining an accuracy of 20\%, which is higher than that of bigger models such as DeepSeek-R1 and Search-R1-32B.
+Remarkably, it adapts to issue a larger number of queries for the BrowseComp data compared to earlier datasets, unlike other RL methods such as Search-R1~\citep{search-r1}.